Burning Man is ending, but the cleanup from heavy flooding is far from over

 Burning Man organizers have three weeks to clean up the sprawling stretch of public land in the Black Rock Desert of northwestern Nevada, but a summer storm that left tens of thousands stranded in ankle-deep mud could alter that timeframe.

+This week, many attendees have descended on the airport in Reno, Nevada, to get last-minute flights home.
+Car washes have at times turned away vehicles too caked in mud and clay, according to KTVN-TV in Reno.
+There are signs outside nearby grocery stores banning disposal of Burning Man-related trash and recycling in their bins.

-Eleonora Segreti, who lives in central Italy and made her second visit this year to Burning Man, left the playa early Tuesday.
-She said everyone she knew was doing everything they could to clean up.
+Eleonora Segreti, who lives in central Italy and made her second visit this year to Burning Man, left the site early Tuesday.

-“It’s a very strong principle.
-Everybody, literally everybody that I know and that I talked to, they really take this 'leave no trace’ idea seriously,” she said while waiting for a ride Tuesday at Reno-Tahoe International Airport after taking the shuttle there.
+“Everybody that I know and that I talked to, they really take this 'leave no trace’ idea seriously,” she said Tuesday after taking a shuttle to Reno-Tahoe International Airport.
 “If it is a matter of staying overnight one extra day to do the work to clean up, most of the people are doing that.”

+But that sentiment is not felt by everyone.
+Jeffrey Longoria of San Francisco said since he started going to Burning Man, attendees have gotten “worse and worse” about leaving trash behind.

+“I’d say five years ago I’d see absolutely nothing,” said Longoria, 37, while cleaning his mud-stained boots outside of a Walmart in Reno.
+“And nowadays, it’s pretty bad.
+People are starting to leave a trace.
+They’re forgetting the core principles of the burn.”

 A permit issued by the U.S. Bureau of Land Management requires Burning Man organizers to clear the area of debris after vehicles exit the desert, about 100 miles (161 kilometers) northeast of Reno.
 Burning Man organizers did not immediately respond to questions from The Associated Press about how the rain will impact the cleanup timeline.

-In October, teams made up of federal employees and Burning Man organizers will enter the festival site for an inspection.
+The post described 2022 as one of the “messiest playas in recent history” — evidenced by a 15-yard (13 meters) dumpster filled with cardboard boxes, glass bottles, carpeted rugs and plastic.
+The restoration team also collected more than 1,000 tent stakes, which the post described as “the most dangerous” and “most abundant” type of debris left behind.

+During the 2022 inspection, BLM surveyed 120 different areas chosen at random across the festival site for trash and debris, according to Burning Man’s annual clean-up report.
+They failed eight of the tests last year and would not have passed if they failed 12, according to the report.

-Post-festival cleanup efforts include smoothing out the dried lake bed with large rakes attached to trucks and picking up trash on the highways leading to and from Burning Man, according to Bureau of Land Management spokesperson John Asselin.
+Post-festival cleanup efforts also include smoothing out the dried lake bed with large rakes attached to trucks and picking up trash on the highways leading to and from Burning Man, according to BLM spokesperson John Asselin.

-The annual celebration of free spirits in the remote desert emphasizes self-sufficiency.
-Many of the nearly 80,000 artists, musicians and activists who refer to themselves as burners arrive with limited supplies.
+Many festival attendees — who refer to themselves as burners — arrive with limited supplies.
 Challenges in the form of brutal heat, dust storms and torrential rains are expected and, largely, welcomed.

 The wooden effigy burned Monday night, and the temple burned Tuesday night after being postponed because of heavy rain.
 More than a half-inch (1.3 centimeters) fell on Friday, turning the powdery desert floor into mud.